psteiger/LocationFetcher/README.md

         LocationRequest.Provider.Fused
     )
     numUpdates = Int.MAX_VALUE
-    requestLocationPermissions = true    // no effect if built with Context requestEnableLocationSettings = true // no effect if built with Context debug = true
+    requestLocationPermissionOnLifecycle: Lifecycle.State?      // no effect if built with Context
+    requestEnableLocationSettingsOnLifecycle: Lifecycle.State?  // no effect if built with Context debug = false
 }
 ```